kamilego/Domes-vertices/README.md

 Script that generates domes vertices with set radius and height.
 Used library pandas, math, numpy, xlsxwriter
 Used draft program AutoCAD 2D, Excel and SOFiSTiK Teddy.
+I was working on it since October 2020.
+Have put some changes during the time.

 This is a big part of my masters thisis where I had to compare domes including their forces and displacements under the influence of external force
 First thing is to generate vertices in AutoCAD.
 I set units as meters and wanted to create vertices for domes which height and radius equals 1.0 meter.
 It is like a half of sphere R = 1.0m.